-The term project will be completed in teams of three.
+The term project will be completed in teams of two or three

-- Team projects should be 15 or so pages long (excluding title page and references).
+- Regardless of the numbers per team, your research paper should not be less than 15 or so pages long (excluding title page and references) but not exceeding 17 pages.
 Although each team member has different academic interests, the group will plan and produce a collective output in a productive way.
-The instructor will advise students on the appropriate organization of the research process. though each member will be required to put equal amount effort and writing. - All final papers must comply with APA standards.
-Use 12-point arial or Times New Roman font and double space all content. - Previous sample term research paper topics and issues will be posted through the blackboard. - Final project presentations will be done towards the end of the semester. - You will have an opportunity to explain to your classmates the nature of your term project and findings. - Presentations will be 15 minutes long.
+Each member will be required to put equal amount effort and writing.
+At the end of the semester, you will complete a group collaboration questionnaire indicating the role of your engagement or any shortfalls observed during the process of preparing group presentation including writing your final research paper.
+The instructor will advise students on the appropriate organization of the research process throughout the semester. - All final papers must comply with APA standards.
+Use 12-point arial or Times New Roman font and double space all content. - Previous sample term research paper topics and issues will be posted through the blackboard.

+- Final project presentations will be done towards the end of the semester. - You will have an opportunity to explain to your classmates the nature of your term project and findings. - Presentations will be 15 minutes long.
 More details on the final presentations (roster, actual time of presentation, etc.) will be discussed in class.
-Throughout the semester, you will be assi Your writing will be evaluated using the following criteria